NLP-Discourse-SoochowU/GAN_DP/README.md

 This project presents the recently proposed GAN-based DRS parser in **Adversarial Learning for Discourse Rhetorical Structure Parsing (ACL-IJCNLP2021)**.
 For any questions please directly send e-mails to zzlynx@outlook.com (Longyin Zhang).
+One may find that English parser is not included here, because of the close correlation between our various studies, we will release the English system in September 22.

 #### Installation
 - Python 3.6.10